stepchowfun/typical/README.md

 Options:
       --list-schemas       List the schemas imported by the given schema (and the given schema itself)
-      --rust <PATH>        Set the path to the Rust file to emit --typescript <PATH>  Set the path to the TypeScript file to emit -h, --help               Print help
+      --rust-file <PATH>      Set the path to the Rust file to emit --typescript-dir <PATH>  Set the directory in which the TypeScript files will be emitted -h, --help               Print help
 ```